 What causes coughing?

-- A dry cough is usually the result of cold and flu viruses,
+A dry cough is usually the result of

-cough is often caused by cold or flu viruses, or chronic obstructive pulmonary
+A wet cough is often caused by cold or flu viruses, or chronic obstructive pulmonary disease (COPD).

 Is a Cough Contagious?